 have an inspection(s).
 The License Officer will schedule an inspection

 via appointment at a convenient time.
 Mobile Food Vending will also need

-a health, fire and pressure valve test, which will be explained by the License
+a Propane Pressure Leak Test, Health and Fire Inspections, which will be explained by the License

 can reach out at any time with questions or follow-up by utilizing the link

 all alarm related payments can be made on-line at: https://product.cityalarmpermit.com/FAMSCITIZEN/columbus/